 My 5-year-old and I started learning piano with Mr. Hoffman for just one month.
 I am including myself because I even though I already know how to play, I am learning this new method with my kids.
 It has been an amazing journey.
 This week we are in Unit 1, lesson 13.
 Since my kids are very young, I sit next to them and go through the lessons with them.
 I explain, pause, repeat, and practice with them, and I also go back to past lessons and watch them again and again until they fully grasp the concept.
 By repeating the lessons, my kids enjoy it more the second or third time because they can follow along and answer all the questions correctly.

 As we go through these lessons, I am amazed that we are not just learning to play piano pieces.
 We are also doing rhythm and dictation activities, and memorizing the musical alphabets.
 We are also doing fingering power practices, and learning to play a piece of simple music while singing solfege.
-Here are the Unit 1 Lesson Plans.
+Here is the Unit 1 Lesson Plans.
 All the musical elements are connected and help strengthen our knowledge of the piano pieces and techniques on a deeper level.

 My 5-year-old enjoys all the lessons.
 She will sing the songs that she learned all day.
 She even reminds me to have piano lessons every day.
 I notice her singing ability has improved through the ear training during the piano lessons.
 She is able to practice for longer periods of time, focusing on making changes and taking criticism in a better way.
 Now, whenever I am playing any classical pieces on the piano, my kids will sit around the piano giggling and dancing together.
 We are excited to use the Hoffman Academy lessons.